rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Any payment system that aims to replace public money while being able to operate at the scale of the euro system needs to conform to a number of requirements.
 Such a system needs to be scalable, privacy aware, allow Peer-to-Peer transactions offline.
-In needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.
+It needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.

 In this chapter we first describe how a distributed block-DAG provides a good basis for a scalable, private, and offline friendly transaction system.
 We then explain how we position the system in relation to the euro, how the price can remain stable, and how a system can mimic the properties of cash.
-We then go in to the details of how the system is secured, and how we prevent double spending while still remaining scalable and allowing offline transactions.
-Finally, we explore how the system can be regulated and how the gateways can be audited to ensure their in integrity.
+We then go into detail on how the system is secured, and how we prevent double spending while still remaining scalable and allowing offline transactions.
+Finally, we explore how the system can be regulated and how the gateways can be audited to ensure their integrity.

 ## Distributed accounting and networking